‘Ask a Dietitian’ webinar

 I have presented locally and nationally to both patients and healthcare professionals on my role within healthcare and how supporting patients nutritionally can impact on their health, outcomes, and quality of life.

-I live with my husband and baby daughter, and spend much of my time baking sweet treats (and the rest of the time thinking about what to bake next!).”
+I live with my husband, daughter and baby son, and spend much of my time baking sweet treats (and the rest of the time thinking about what to bake next!).”

 “I am a registered dietitian, supporting people with cancer who are undergoing treatment such as chemotherapy.
 I specialise in cancers of the pancreas, liver and biliary system, working with my fabulous team at The Clatterbridge Cancer Centre (Liverpool and Wirral) and closely with colleagues at The Royal Liverpool Hospital.

 Where my colleague Rachel supports patients before and after surgery, I support patients through their treatment.
 As an oncology dietitian my aim is to maintain or optimise nutrition and health during chemotherapy, and I do this by offering individualised nutritional advice, including strategies around managing treatment side effects.
 A big part of this is educating and empowering people to manage their diet and PERT.

 I provide holistic care with support from clinical nurse specialists and other vital teams, including those in psychological medicine and physiotherapy.
 We work together to improve patients’ wellbeing and quality of life.